kvakirsanov/docker-telegram-desktop/README.md

 ---

-## About `telegram.sh`
+## About `scripts/telegram.sh`
-The `telegram.sh` script manages the lifecycle of the Telegram Desktop application.
+The `telegram.sh` script manages the lifecycle of the Telegram Desktop application inside Docker container.
 It:

 - **Launches Telegram Desktop**: Starts the application and tracks its process ID (PID).
 - **Monitors the Application**: Continuously checks if the Telegram window remains open using `wmctrl`.